The expandable hard disk device for Atari ST/MegaST/STE/MegaSTE

 - Documentation: You can read the guides in our documentation section.

-- Documentation: Detailed guides and tutorials are available on the project’s GitHub repository, covering hardware setup, firmware installation, and SD card preparation.
+- Project Repository: Detailed guides and tutorials are available on the project’s GitHub repository, covering hardware setup, firmware installation, and SD card preparation.

 - License: The ACSI2STM is an open-source project released under the GNU License.
 You can access the source code and contribute to the project on the GitHub repository.